 A dashboard is designed to condense a lot of information under one umbrella to save time and increase efficiency.
 But that doesn’t mean dashboards have a single purpose or limited value.
 In fact, just the opposite is true.
 The utility of dashboards extends across teams, departments, ranks, and workflows.

 For instance, individuals can begin using personal dashboards to track their performance and plan their workdays.
 These prove to be a huge professional asset because they can offer quick bites of information relevant to the next task, meeting, project, etc. In the best cases, they help professionals maintain productivity and efficiency.

 Department dashboards are similarly helpful.
 Keeping teams on the same page is one of the toughest challenges managers face.
 Allowing all stakeholders to access the same department-wide dashboard ensures that everyone has the same information and focuses on the same priorities.
 Because dashboards coordinate information so capably, they end up coordinating teams just as well.

-Reporting dashboards can also be used to boost morale or enhance marketing.
+Dashboards can also be used to boost morale or enhance marketing.
 Lobby dashboards are designed to go in public places, whether that’s on a company’s official website or on a screen in a staff meeting room.
-These dashboards highlight impressive metrics, recent accomplishments, and verifiable successes.
+These dashboards highlight impressive business metrics, key performance indicators (KPIs), recent accomplishments, and verifiable successes.
 In the process, they can enhance the perception of a company and the pride of its employees.
 And because the dashboard is designed to present information easily and emphatically, it makes a particularly strong statement.